jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 The CHESS digital therapeutic developed by Dave Gustafson that I highlighted earlier remains available and has been used by at least 60 treatment centers nationwide.

-A team of researchers and clinicians at Yale University led by Kathleen Carroll have developed CBT4CBT, a digital therapeutic that  teaches cognitive and behavioral skills that can help people gain control over their use of alcohol or other drugs.
+A team of researchers and clinicians at Yale University led by Kathleen Carroll developed CBT4CBT, a digital therapeutic that teaches cognitive and behavioral skills that can help people gain control over their use of alcohol or other drugs.

 <!-- “CBT4CBT can extend the clinician’s reach and improve outcomes by replacing or supplementing clinician-delivered therapy.
 CBT4CBT is a user, friendly, engaging, broadly accessible, cost-effective means of providing access to empirically validated cognitive behavioral therapy.” -->

-As yet another example, Lisa Marsch and the Dartmouth Center for Technology and Behavioral Health have developed the Therapeutic Education System or TES.
+And as yet another example, Lisa Marsch and the Dartmouth Center for Technology and Behavioral Health developed the Therapeutic Education System or TES.
 TES focuses on cognitive behavioral skills training such as effective strategies for refusing drugs and managing thoughts about drug use.
 It also includes tools for self-management and planning.

 ---

 <!-- Develop image of a few of these apps with their icons for tools & services-->

-More generally, there are a handful of key features and supports provided today by many digital therapeutics in the mental health domain.
+More generally, there are a handful of key features and supports provided by many digital therapeutics today in the mental health domain.

 These include:

 * Specific interventions like cognitive behavioral therapy that target specific mental illnesses
-* Interventions designed to increase well-being generally like guided meditation and guide stress reduction and relaxation modules
+* Interventions designed to increase well-being generally like guided meditation and guided stress reduction and relaxation modules
-* Curated access to relevant psycho-educational materials
+* Curated access to mental health relevant psycho-educational materials
 * Peer support in the form of discussion forums and peer-to-peer messaging.
 Digital therapeutics targeting substance use disorders can also locate self-help groups like AA and NA meetings.
 * Healthcare planning tools such as medication managers, appointment scheduling, and appointment reminders are often included.
-* Self-assessment and symptom tracking is generally included
+* Self-assessment and symptom tracking tools are generally included
-* Clinician dashboards are emerging that can allow both bi-direction communication with healthcare providers and patient symptom tracking by clinicians
+* Clinician dashboards are also emerging that can allow both bi-direction communication with healthcare providers and patient symptom tracking by clinicians

 ---